Alex Wolf 🌈

 Experience

-Designing systems where humans and code can function under real conditions.
+Crafting systems where humans and tech can function under real conditions.

 - Led backend and architecture for systems used by millions